abeakkas/ipho-unofficial.org/src/README.md

 python2.7 -B main.py
 ```

-After adding new year increment config.py counters.
 You can run individual scripts with command line arguments.

+After adding a new year increment config.py counters.

 ## Assumptions